 Pahadi Chicken – Gluten Free

 This Pahadi Chicken dish is an aromatic Indian chicken dish.
 This is a modern version sometimes called Pahari chicken simplified, but still keeping the stunning flavours.
 The term pahadi originates from pahad meaning mountain.
 Food in India is made with many spices and varies depending on the region.
 This chicken recipe is truly outstanding, not […] Read More

 Gluten-Free Low-Fat Indian Butter Chicken

 Gluten-Free Low-Fat Indian Butter Chicken – This is the most popular dish in Indian restaurants.
-Since the dish is so popular, many home cooks have recreated the butter chicken at home.
+Since the recipe is so popular, many home cooks have recreated the butter chicken at home.
 I am sharing a simplified low-fat version of this incredibly delicious Indian chicken dish.
 Indian food is well known for its many exotic spices. […] Read More